ahelme/research-planner/README.md

 # Research Planner
 A single-page HTML &amp; Javascript web app to plan a PhD or Research Project

+## Download App (Version 1.1.2)
+You can download the app as an HTML file here: https://github.com/ahelme/research-planner/blob/main/research_planner_1.1.2.html

+## Instructions
+Download the HTML file and open it in your web-browser of choice.

 ## Purpose: This is a Research Planner that allows users to manage research activities and elements with dates, progress tracking, and supervisor communication.
 * 	The application is completely self-contained in this single HTML file - just save it and open in any modern web browser.